u5564707/RSMS/README.md

 ## Features

 The user interface contains two main components, the tree shows the process branch and the table shows the data stored in the node.
+The Process View will show process attributes.

+#### Create a new project

+Left click the window menu, then select create new project.
+There will show up an empty project.
+The user can left click source samples to view samples,an empty table will show up.
+Then you can add new sample data and add attributes by clicking new columns in Table Operations.

 #### View samples